 I grew up in the 90’s in the south-side of Glasgow (Scotland).
-Pollokshields was and still is perhaps the most diverse and multicultural area in Scotland.
+Pollokshields is perhaps the most diverse and multicultural area in Scotland.
 However, with that comes many challenges.

 So at the age of 11 my father sent me of to a boarding school in Nottinghamshire (Jamia-Al-Karam) as he wanted to protect me and allow me to follow in his path.
 I did well in GCSE’s and after giving up my pursuit of studying law I decided to carry on with the advanced Islamic Studies programme (Darse Nizami).
 My father had said I could study Law after and thankfully I never did.